 En route to Antarctica, ships typically call in at several sub-Antarctic islands, although there are long days at sea between landings.
 First stop is often the pristine Snares Islands (home to an endemic penguin), followed by Macquarie Island, Campbell Island and the Auckland Islands.

-Macquarie has 100,000 seals (mainly southern elephant) and four million penguins (including the only breeding colony of royal penguins).
-Campbell has almost the entire world population of southern royal albatrosses, as well as a 6m-high Sitka spruce, planted over a century ago and dubbed the ‘world’s loneliest tree’.
-Most of the world’s Hooker’s sea lions breed in the Auckland Islands, which also has yellow-eyed and rockhopper penguins and more huge colonies of albatrosses.
+Macquarie has 100,000 seals (mainly southern elephant) and around four million penguins (including the only breeding colony of royal penguins).
+Campbell has almost the entire world population of southern royal albatrosses, as well as a Sitka spruce, planted over a century ago and dubbed the ‘world’s loneliest tree’.

 Known as the ‘Gateway to the South Pole,’ the Ross Sea region is where Antarctic explorers of the Heroic Age made history.
 Their wooden huts still stand on Ross Island: Scott’s at Hut Point and Cape Evans; Shackleton’s at Cape Royds.